 Women as sex objects in advertising

-Ellen from Ashburn Age: 27.
+Ellen from Fairfield Age: 27.
 Looking for a man capable of bringing to orgasm.
 I love experiments in bed.
 I want insatiable.

 Advertising is a billion dollar industry, with powerful driving indicators of how people are supposed to feel, act, and look Kilbourne, Kilbourne referenced several different commercials throughout her discussion in Killing Us Softly 4, and each of them insinuates a sexual relationship with a product.
 If these advertisements are spread on campuses, the already prominent sexual harassment will only worsen.
 Clearly, no matter how insignificant an ad might seem, these images solidify the coercion of women into submissive states.
 However, the worse a woman feels about herself, the more improvements she will try to make in order to conform to impossible ideals.
 Using Sex in Advertising.

-Martha from Ashburn Age: 24.
+Martha from Fairfield Age: 24.
 Charming, tender and sensual fairy of love with beautiful soft, silk skin is waiting for you.

 From Sex Objects To Bumbling Idiots